Summary

 During the creation of esophageal anastomosis, two common practices are to either use or not use a transanastomtic tube (TT) across the anastomosis.
 However the utility and benefits of TT have not been validated.
 A recent retrospective analysis by the Midwestern Pediatric Surgical Research Consortium identified anastomotic stricture to be the most common postoperative complications (43%).
 On univariate analysis, only utilization of a TT was significantly associated with strictures (p=0.013).
 On multivariate analysis after adjusting for both pre and perioperative variables, TT use remained significant with an odd ratio (OR) of 1.91 (p=0.04).

 Given the inherent limitations and biases of retrospective analysis, there is a critical need for a prospective multi-institutional study to validate this finding.
-The Western Pediatric Surgical Research Consortium (WPSRC) consists of 9 children's hospitals including Phoenix Children's Hospital, Doerbnercher Children's Hospital, Primary Children's Hospital, Lucille Packard Children's Hospital, Seattle Children's Hospital, Colorado Children's Hospital, Children's Hospital of Los Angeles, Rady Children's Hospital, and Benioff Children's Hospital.
+The Western Pediatric Surgical Research Consortium (WPSRC) consists of 10 children's hospitals including Phoenix Children's Hospital, Doernbecher Children's Hospital, Primary Children's Hospital, Lucile Packard Children's Hospital, Seattle Children's Hospital, Colorado Children's Hospital, Children's Hospital of Los Angeles, Rady Children's Hospital, Benioff Children's Hospital, and Children's Medical Center Dallas.
 The WPSRC will conduct a prospective randomized control trial comparing the effects of TT use.
 Target enrollment is 150.
 One group of patients will receive TTs and another group of patients will not receive TTs.
 We hypothesize that the use of TT will result in increased anastomotic stricture formation.
 Primary outcome is symptomatic anastomotic stricture requiring dilation within 12 months.

 Keywords